 This Georgia state park is a gorgeous and breathtaking destination during the fall season.

-It is during this season that many prefer to visit the beautiful Tallulah Gorge State Park.
+During this season, many prefer to visit the beautiful Tallulah Gorge State Park.

 Disclaimer: Some affiliate links are placed in this content which means we receive a percentage of the revenue made from purchasing products via those links–at no extra cost to you.
 All of the opinions are our own.
 Thank you for supporting our blog!